f-person/git-blame.nvim/README.md

 `:GitBlameCopyCommitURL` copies the commit URL of current line's commit into the system clipboard.

+### Copy PR URL

+`:GitBlameCopyPRURL` copies the pull request URL associated with the commit on the current line into the system clipboard.
+This command requires the GitHub CLI (`gh`) to be installed and authenticated.

 ### Open file URL in browser

 `:GitBlameOpenFileURL` opens the file in the default browser.